pmuellerCAS/GeneratingCats/README.md

 To further understand how my cat generator GAN was built, you may consult [my presentation](https://github.com/pmuellerCAS/GeneratingCats/blob/readme/MUELLER_GeneratingCats.pdf) of the project.

+## Usage

+There are many ways to use this project for your own purposes.
+In the following section, some recommendations and hints are given depending on selected use-cases.

-## Running this example with your own training data
+### Running this example exactly like I did: